Amanraj4482/Radiant-Future-AI/README.md

 ## Overview

 The Radiant Future AI project is an AI-driven solution designed to provide personalized recommendations for solar panel installations.
 At the core of this project is an **advanced machine learning model** that predicts solar panel requirements with remarkable accuracy.
-This feature is the highlight of our system, leveraging techniques to ensure precise and reliable predictions, setting a new benchmark in the field of solar energy solutions.
+This feature is the highlight of our system, leveraging techniques to ensure precise and reliable predictions.

 ### Core Features